-We are a team of social entrepreneurs passionate about making a positive difference in the world.
+We are a team of highly driven social entrepreneurs passionate about making a positive difference in the world.
 We have more than five decades of collective professional expertise, experience and networks in all three sectors of society - business, government and nonprofit.
 This wealth of expertise and experience underlies our belief that cross-sector collaboration in social innovation is crucial to creating the world we want.

 Josephine is a highly accomplished lawyer with significant years of professional legal, policy, leadership and entrepreneurial experiences in the private, public and nonprofit sectors in Canada and internationally.
 She has been admitted to practice law in New York (USA), Alberta (Canada), Ontario (Canada) and the Philippines.
 She has also been interviewed on international television such as CNN and CNBC and featured in the international news magazine Newsweek.